DEFRA/adp-documentation/docs/Developer-Reference/Infrastructure/ASO Helm Library Chart.md

 |:----------|

 With this template, you can create the below resources.
-  - Storage Accounts
+  - Storage Accounts and RoleAssignments
-  - Blob containers and RoleAssignments
+  - Blob
-  - Tables and RoleAssignments
+  - Tables
+  - FileShare

 A basic usage of this object template would involve the creation of `templates/storage-account.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing: